dmsza/json2kml/README.md

 ```
 After this, the following steps must be executed to generate the KML file from the Google Maps starred/saved locations:

-1. First go to Google Takeout and save the _"Saved Places.json"_ file to the same folder where the script is located.
+1. First go to Google Takeout and save the _"Saved Places.json"_ file to a folder on your local disk.
 More details in the above section _"How to export Google Maps saved/starred locations"_.
 2. Download and save the Python script _json2kml.py_ to the same folder where the file _"Saved Places.json"_ is located.
 3. Open a command prompt, change the current directory to where the above files were saved, and run the script with the command line ```python json2kml.py```
 4. The script will run and will create the file _“Saved Places.kml”_.